miguelzeph/interview-questions/index.md

 ##### possible answers
 - of course...
 Briefly, I have a degree in physics and I have a master's degree and a Phd in aerospace engineering...
 So ...
-I finished my post-doctoral in the same aerea in the beginnig of the last year... sooo ...
+I finished my post-doctoral in the same aerea in the beginnig of the last year... so ...
 Since 2009 I started to use python and its libraries in my research to help me, my supervisor and my team with the datas ... like....
 Basically I used python in the scientific research area, to manipulate data, to extraction data, create routines, optimize processes, predict results.... anddd....
 I also took several online courses in the Machine Learn area / Data Science area and Web Developer (mainly using Flask and Django 3), but... even though I know a lot about Web developer I don't have  profissional experience as Web developer... so...
 Then I moved to UK in the last year to improve my english... andd I have around 10 years of experience with python ....
 I think it's all that I have to say to you.